shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 By definition, $x_2$ is the suppressor we are looking for.

 ## A Stylized Example
-One possible solution would be:
+One possible way to find such case would be:

 ```r
 n <- 100